How to select flooring for any space

 We love using hardwood flooring in the living room.
 It adds warmth to the space, and adding a rug on the floor gives the room a cozy vibe.
 Hardwood, if installed correctly is very resistant to traction and is easy to clean.
 And the best part about it is that it can be easily restored or refinished if needed.

 Marble flooring is sophisticated, luxurious and has a gorgeous sheen.
 However, it is more delicate than porcelain and polished marble can be slippery.
 But it can definitely have a place in your home.
-A powder bath is a great room for marble flooring since it’s not as heavily used at the kitchen or living room.
+A powder bath, kitchen or living room are all great spaces for this fabulous flooring.
 Just be sure to have it professionally sealed.